Neubauer-Group/UFOManager/README.md

 ```bash
 $ Please name your download folder: Your_Download_Folder
 ```
-And the folder is under the same path where you put the Download.py.
+And the folder is under your current working path.
 ```
 --Path
  --Download.py